user95401/geometry-dash-64x-dll-loader/README.md

 # geometry-dash-x64-dll-loader
-The XInput1_4 proxy dll loader for Geometry Dash 2.206 and up.
+The XInput1_4 proxy dll loader for Geometry Dash 2.206 and up.<br>
 Also you can open console holding `CTRL` at game launch.

 Loader Install: